-2013 STOCK OPTION PLAN Grant date Sixth trading day following the approval by the Company's Board of Directors Exercise price of stock options The greater of: i) the average closing price for the five trading days preceding the grant date and ii) the closing price on the first trading day immediately preceding the grant date Vesting of stock options Graded vesting in three equal tranches: two years, three years and four years, respectively, after the grant date Expiry of stock options Six years after the grant date Other provisions In the event of cessation of employment, except in the event of death or if the optionee is eligible to retire, unvested options are cancelled immediately and vested options remain exercisable for a specified period not exceeding 30 days.
+2013 STOCK OPTION PLAN Grant date Sixth trading day following the approval by the Company's Board of Directors Exercise price of stock options The greater of: i) the average closing price for the five trading days preceding the grant date; and ii) the closing price on the first trading day immediately preceding the grant date Vesting of stock options Graded vesting in three equal tranches: two years, three years and four years, respectively, after the grant date Expiry of stock options Six years after the grant date Other provisions In the event of cessation of employment, except in the event of death or if the optionee is eligible to retire, unvested options are cancelled immediately and vested options remain exercisable for a specified period not exceeding 30 days.
 In the event the optionee is eligible to retire, both vested and unvested options continue to run their normal course.
-In the event of death, vested options of the optionee remain exercisable by his/her legal representatives within a period of one year following such death and unvested options of the optionee are cancelled as of the date of death.
+In the event of death, vested options of the optionee remain exercisable by his/her legal representatives within a period of one year following such death, and unvested options of the optionee are cancelled as of the date of death.
+In the event of change of control of the Company, if the options are not honoured, assumed or converted to an alternative award of a successor entity, each unvested option becomes exercisable immediately prior to the change of control, allowing the optionee to exercise such option, and any unexercised option expires upon the change of control.